sanke69/covid-19/README.md

-# covid-19
+# Covid-19

-An application for the Outbreak-API
+The temporary folder for downloaded data is set in fr.covid19.data.sources.ecdc.EuropeanCDC